20 Ways to Improve Your Blog and Drive More Traffic to Your Website

 Speed Up Your Website With an Optimization Plugin

 No one wants to sit around and wait for a slow site to load, so if your site isn’t loading in three seconds or less, you’ll need to speed it up.
-There are plenty of ways to improve your blog and speed it up.
 Plugins are the easiest way to figure out what’s slowing your site down and what you can do to fix it.
 WP-Optimize is a great (and free) one that does everything from cleaning your database to compressing your images.

-On the same note as keeping your own content updated, you’ll want to be sure all of your links (both internal and external) are working properly.
-Broken links are bad for usability, and if a viewer clicks too many of them on your site, they’re probably not going to be very happy.
+On the same note as keeping your content updated, you’ll want to be sure all of your links (both internal and external) are working properly.
+Broken links are bad for usability, and they can also hurt your rank in search engines.
 You can go through your content, or you can use a plugin like Broken Link Checker to alert you if any links on your site go down.
+Rerouting is another user-friendly alternative and works for pages and images.
+There are a number of plugins that are available to help you out with that as well.

 Create a Cohesive Brand Image

-Using too many styles, colors, fonts, etc, can be confusing for your readers and can lead to forgettable content that gets lost in the void.
+Using too many styles: colors, fonts, etc, can be confusing for your readers and can lead to forgettable content that gets lost in the void.
 Choose some type of uniform color and font scheme so that your content is recognizable when it’s seen in Google image results or on social media.
+This means using the same branding for your header images, your favicon, etc.

 Use Google Analytics to Track Visitor Engagement